 Universal Music Group was intended to be the new owner of EMI’s recording operations.
 However, Universal Music Group were forced to comply with European Commission’s specific regulations.
 They divested V2 Records, Parlophone Records, Sanctuary Records, Chrysalis Records, Mute Records, EMI Classics, Virgin Classics, Vivendi Visual Entertainment, the 2CD Originals Series and EMI’s regional European labels.
 During this, they retained the Beatles’ library and Robbie Williams’ Chrysalis recordings.

 Eventually, Warner Music Group signed an agreement to acquire Parlophone, Chrysalis, EMI Classics, Virgin Classics, the 2CD Originals Series and European regional labels for $765 million.
 Meanwhile, Mute and Vivendi Visual Entertainment catalogues went to BMG and Gaiam.

-Since 2012, Sony/ATV have owned EMI music publishing, while BMG acquired Virgin Music and Famous Music’s libraries.
+Since 2012, Sony/ATV has owned EMI music publishing, while BMG acquired Virgin Music and Famous Music’s libraries.
 EMI Music Publishing controls now over 2 million songs.
 This includes songs from Queen and Carole King, as well as contemporary records by Sia, Calvin Harris, Kanye West, Blink 182, Drake and Pink.

 In 2013, the merger of Mercury Records UK and Virgin Records birthed Virgin EMI Records, which operates as part of Universal Music Group.

-With such a chaotic past, EMI have become a legendary record label in more ways than one.
+With such a chaotic past, EMI has become a legendary record label in more ways than one.
 With a vast collection of artists historically on its roster, it is no wonder that its prestige lives on.
 Now merged with different companies, the future of EMI looks bright – despite being split up!